If you need to create a new backup from Mac

 Time Machine asks you again later to start a new backup.

 Click Start New Backup.
 Your existing backup is deleted, and your data is fully backed up only after the new backup is completed.

 To minimise the risk of needing to create a new backup, consider doing the following:

 Ensure that your external backup disk’s firmware is up to date.
 If you back up to a Time Capsule, check the Apple Support website to be sure you have the most current firmware available.

-Use Server Message Block (SMB) to back up to your external backup disk.
+If given the choice between AFP and SMB, use SMB to back up to your external backup disk.

 Use an uninterruptible power supply (UPS) with your external backup disk to prevent unexpected power failures.